EcoJulia/Diversity.jl/test/canonical/README.md

 - **Keep ordinary assertions alongside the blessed ones.** A blessed number tells you *something changed*; a property tells you *the answer is still right*.
 Re-blessing silences the first and must never be able to silence the second.
-Both files assert numbers equivalence, the `β̄ · ρ̄ = 1` reciprocal, `α = ᾱ / w`, and symmetry where symmetry is required.
+Both files assert numbers equivalence, the `β̄ · ρ̄ = 1` reciprocal, `α = ᾱ / w`, and symmetry where symmetry is required.
 - **Nothing random.** Build trees explicitly with `createnode!` / `createbranch!` rather than `rand(Nonultrametric(…))`; a random topology re-blesses to noise every run.
 There is deliberately no seeding here — a fixed structure is readable in the diff, a seed is not.